sboday/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 as designated by starting with a ``$`` or ending in ``El``, like ``$element`` or ``sampleEl``.
 You can also use the ``$el`` element from Backbone.js.

-Here is a safe example with one of these variables.
+Here is an example with one of the above mentioned safe variables.

 .. code-block:: javascript